Zizni/Single-page-CV/README.md

 ## 📋 About

 A short paragraph describing what this project is — e.g. "A responsive, single-page HTML CV showcasing my skills, experience, and contact information.
-Built with semantic HTML and no external dependencies."
+Built with HTML and no external dependencies."

 ## ✨ Features